Environmental Studies and Sustainability, BA

 What You Can Take

-Current students should refer to the undergraduate student handbook for the year they enrolled in the program.
+Current students should refer to the catalog for the program requirements.

 Course requirements for a BA in environmental studies and sustainability comprise a total of 120 academic credits, at least 30 of which must be taken at UMass Boston.
 In addition to UMass Boston general education requirements, students take introductory courses in environmental science and policy, a statistical analysis course, social science, humanities, environmental communication, and natural resource courses dealing with human interactions with the natural world, seminars on conflict resolution, professional development, and emerging environmental issues.
 All students complete a senior research capstone experience.